-Want to be in the top of a prospective patients’ top search results?
-A few of the most important areas a practice’s SEO strategy should cover in 2021 include:
+Want to be at the top of a prospective patients’ top search results?
+A few of the most important areas a practice’s SEO strategy should cover in 2023 include:

 While search results may be getting more localized as a result of search-engine algorithm updates, ensuring that location-focused keywords are being properly employed on the practice’s website is still a key part of the equation.
 Providers should ensure that long-tail keywords are in place covering the practice’s city and state, neighborhood and specific location name, top specialty-related terms, and the types of treatment being offered.

-A major factor today’s search-engine algorithms are seeking is a consistent flow of positive consumer reviews.
+A major factor considered by today’s search-engine algorithms is a consistent flow of positive consumer reviews.
 In fact, for listings to land in the local pack at the top of its search results page, Google requires that a business have a start rating of 4 or higher.
 As such, every practice’s healthcare marketing strategy should prioritize a plan to regularly garner patient reviews.

 3. Positive online reviews are becoming more critical

-Consider these statistics from the 2020 BrightLocal Consumer Review Survey:
+Consider these statistics from the 2023 BrightLocal Local Consumer Review Survey:

-- In the preceding year, 93% of surveyed consumers had used the internet to find local businesses — and 34% said they do so daily.
+- In 2022, 98% of surveyed consumers said they had used the internet to find information about local businesses — and 21% said they do so daily.

-- 87% of responding consumers had read online reviews about local businesses (up from 81% the previous year).
+- 98% of responding consumers had read online reviews about local businesses (up from 87% in 2020).

-- The healthcare industry placed third among the industries consumers reported being most likely to read reviews about, landing just after restaurants and hotels.
+- The healthcare industry placed second among the industries for which consumers reported online reviews to be “very important” to their decision-making, landing just after service businesses and skilled trade workers.

-For all of these reasons and more, in 2021, healthcare providers should place a heavy emphasis on generating positive patient reviews and managing their online reputations.
-(While geared toward outdoor-industry clients, this blog article from The Brandon Agency’s affiliate TBA Outdoors offers a range of insights on ways to get more customer reviews.)
+For all of these reasons and more, in 2023, healthcare providers should place a heavy emphasis on generating positive patient reviews and managing their online reputations.
+(While geared toward outdoor-industry clients, this blog article from Brandon sister company TBA Outdoors offers a range of insights on ways to get more customer reviews.)

 4. Voice search is gaining ground

-According to a 2021 survey by Edison Research and Triton Digital, an estimated 94 million Americans — or roughly one-third of the U.S. population 12 years of age or older — own a smart speaker.
+According to a 2022 survey by Edison Research, an estimated 100 million Americans — or 35% of the U.S. population 12 years of age or older — own a smart speaker.
 This is a sizeable number on its own, but it’s even more impressive when growth is considered.
-The number is up 22% from the corresponding 2020 figure, and it represents a nearly five-fold increase from the number of smart speaker owners in 2017.
+The percentage is up from just 7% five years earlier in 2017.

 - facility tours